 Amie is a tax senior manager in HORNE’s healthcare services practice.
 She primarily provides tax and consulting services to nonprofit and healthcare entities, including hospitals, doctor groups and physicians.

-Lori is a senior manager in healthcare services at HORNE LLP.
+Lori Crocker is a director in healthcare services at HORNE LLP.
 Her work includes preparation of Medicare/Medicaid cost reports for hospitals and other healthcare facilities.
 She provides support for Medicare and Medicaid audits and is experienced in the preparation of Medicaid eligibility studies for hospitals.

 Jarrod Barraza serves as a senior manager in the healthcare valuation service line at HORNE where his practice focuses on business valuation and transaction consulting services in the healthcare industry.
 Jarrod joined the firm in 2019.
 Prior to joining HORNE, Jarrod served as a manager in a national healthcare valuation and consulting firm and as an intern at a boutique business valuation and litigation support firm.